Uppsala – the best climate city in Sweden

 - by the year 2040 be close to zero, i.e. have decreased by about 90 %

-With only a few years left to 2020 we still hope to reach the set target level.
-An important contribution will be the planned shift to produce heat from renewable raw material in the city's district heating production facility.
-However, it has been difficult to halt the increase in people's long-distance travels.
+Now at the target year 2020 we are evaluating if the set target level will be reached.
+So far we only have partial data for 2019.
+An important contribution is the ongoing shift to produce heat from renewable raw material instead of peat and fossil oil, in the city's district heating production facility operated by Vattenfall.
+However, long-distance traveling by Uppsala citizens has shown a tendency to continuously increase.
 The goal is dependent on keeping long-distance travel at a steady level.

 Ten Milestones for a Better Climate

-In our Environment and Climate Programme there are ten milestones, each with their own goals, to help us concretize the climate work and make action plans with tasks.
-They shall act as a driving force for a rapid development into a sustainable society and in the long run make it possible to reach Uppsala’s major climate goals.
+In our Environment and Climate Programme there are ten milestones, each with their own goals, to help us concretize the climate work and make action plans.
+They shall act as a driving force for a rapid development into a sustainable society and in the long run make it possible to reach Uppsala's long term climate goals.

-- The city's own vehicles are fossil fuel free by 2020, the vehicle fleet and procured transportations are fossil fuel free or climate-neutral no later than 2023.
+3. The city's own light duty vehicles are fossil fuel free by 2020, the heavy duty vehicle fleet and off-road machinery and procured transportations are fossil fuel free or climate-neutral no later than 2023.

-- The goal for city boards and committees is reach an increased energy efficiency corresponding to at least a 25% reduction by 2020 with base year 2014.
-Increased efficiency goals for direct energy use are set after evaluation in 2014.
-The total amount of the city organisation’s direct energy use in absolute numbers must at most be unchanged in 2020 compared to 2014.
+4. The goal for city boards and committees is to reach an increased energy efficiency corresponding to at least a 25% reduction by 2020 with base year 2014.
+The total amount of the city organisation's direct energy use in absolute numbers must at most be unchanged in 2020 compared to 2014.

 Energy Programme 2050

 A crucial part in reaching climate goals is the transition to a new energy system.
-Therefore, Uppsala Municipality has recently developed an energy program to show how we can achieve an environmentally, socially and economically sustainable energy system.
+Therefore, Uppsala Municipality developed an energy program in 2018 to show how the municipality and other stakeholders together can achieve an environmentally, socially and economically sustainable energy system.

 Projects and Investments

 Uppsala is growing rapidly.
 It is a challenge to grow and at the same time reduce emissions and climate impact.
 But building new areas also provides opportunities to create better conditions and solve sustainability challenges.
-We have listed some examples of our climate work below that have received extra attention in the One Planet City Challenge competition.
+We have listed some examples of our climate work below.

 Uppsala Climate Protocol

-Uppsala Climate Protocol is a local network in which companies, associations, universities and public organizations work together and inspire each other and others to secure Uppsala's long term energy and climate goals.
-2015–2018 is the third programme period of the project, in which 33 members participate.
+Uppsala Climate Protocol is a local network initiated by the municipality in which companies, associations, universities and public organizations work together and inspire each other and others to secure Uppsala's long-term energy and climate goals.
+The fourth programme period is running 2018-2021.
+We are celebrating 10 years of cooperation, and has gone from 17 to 40 members.

-The project was initiated in 2010, when Uppsala municipality invited local actors from both the public and private sector to sign a "local Kyoto protocol".
-In the first programme period (2010-2012) 17 organizations signed the protocol, in the second programme period (2012-2015) there were 29 participants, from a wide number of sectors.
+Uppsala municipality invited in early 2010 local actors from both the public and private sector to sign a "local Kyoto protocol".
+In the first programme period (2010-2012) 17 organizations signed the protocol, in the second programme period (2012-2015) there were 29 participants, in the third period (2015-2018) 33 participants, from a wide number of sectors.
 Today the protocol is an established and effective arena for climate action and cooperation in Uppsala, and the main gathering for developing ideas how to reach the city's long-term energy and climate goals.
 Each member sets energy and climate goals (in sectors buildings, transports, production and other) to reach a common goal for the programme period.

 During the first period (2010-2012), the common goal was to decrease the members' greenhouse gas emissions by 3.7 %.
 The outcome was a decrease of about 4 percent, while total turnover increased.
 During the subsequent programme period (2012-2015), the goal was to reduce our collective emissions by about 4.5 %.
 The result was a decrease of fully 11 %.
-For the third period, 2015-2018, the goal was to reduce emissions in total by 4,7 %.
-The newly revealed results shows a twice as high reduction of 10 %.
-The continuously superior results from Uppsala Protocol has showed that it is an effective collaboration for reaching climate goals.
+For the third period, 2015-2018, the goal was to reduce emissions in total by 4,7 % in 2016-17.
+The results shows a twice as high reduction of 10 %.
+The continuously superior results from Uppsala Climate Protocol has showed that it is an effective collaboration for reaching climate goals.

 Innovative New Neighbourhoods